 Semprius, a startup company manufacturing tiny concentrated solar cells that forgo any cooling systems has achieved a truly amazing leap in solar cell efficiency.
 The company was able to hit 33.9 percent efficiency with their solar panel, the first time a commercially-viable solar technology has passed the one-third mark.

 Semprius's solar cells use gallium arsenide, rather than silicon, which is able to absorb sunlight and dissipate heat far better.
 The solar panel that scored this major efficiency record is made up of hundreds of these tiny cells that are about the width of a pen-drawn line.
 Lenses atop the cells concentrate sunlight 1,000 times.

-To capture a better chunk of the solar spectrum, Semprius uses three layers of gallium arsenide, each one tweaked to convert a different part of www.omroepgroesbeek.nl the spectrum into electricity.
+To capture a better chunk of the solar spectrum, Semprius uses three layers of gallium arsenide, each one tweaked to convert a different part of the best site online cialis the spectrum into electricity.
 Silicon solar cells, by contrast, only absorb a narrow band of sunlight and have efficiency rates that typically fall somewhere in the sub-15 percent area.
 The record for silicon cell efficiency is 22.9 percent and the previous record for commercial-level solar technology was 32 percent.

 Stanford University researchers are working on a wireless EV charging technology that could eventually lead to highways that automatically charge vehicles as they drive over them.
 Such a technology could lead to a basically infinite range for EVs.

 The wireless power transfer that the scientists are working on uses magnetic resonance coupling.
 Two copper coils are placed a few feet apart and enter site 5mg viagra tuned to resonate at the same frequency.
-One coil is connected to an electric current that generates a magnetic field that causes the other coil to resonate.
+One coil is connected to an electric current that generates a magnetic field that causes the www.pjr.com other coil to resonate.
 This process leads to an electric current being transferred invisibly from the first coil to the second.

 After running different mathematical models, the researchers figured out that a coil bent at 90 degrees and attached to a metal plate can transfer 10 kW to a twin coil 6.5 feet away.
 They say the efficiency of this wireless power transfer is 97 percent!

 Nissan has unveiled a new energy-efficient cargo ship for carrying its cars around the world.
-The Nichioh Maru features solar panels for powering the ships LED lighting system, a low-friction coating on the hull and an electronically-controlled diesel engine that optimizes fuel consumption.
+The Nichioh Maru features solar panels for powering the ships LED lighting system, a low-friction coating on the hull and link for you cialis no prescription canada an electronically-controlled diesel engine that optimizes fuel consumption.
 Compared to a conventional car carrier of its size, the Nichioh Maru will save 1,400 tons of fuel and prevent the emission of 4,200 tons of CO2 each year.

 The Nichioh Maru is the first Japanese cargo ship to be outfitted with solar panels.
-The ship's deck is covered by 281 panels for powering the LED lights through the hold and crew quarters, eliminating the need for a diesel-fueled generator.
+The ship's deck is covered by 281 panels for powering the LED lights through the cialis buy hold and crew quarters, eliminating the need for a diesel-fueled generator.
 The ship began its first voyage on January 27 and will begin carrying as many as 1,380 cars along the Japanese coast to Oppama Wharf, Kobe and Kyushu.

 Rising temperatures around the world are affecting many food crops and according to a new study done by a Stanford University scientist, wheat will be particularly vulnerable.